-John and I had a blast this weekend attending a garden feast hosted by the Village Homesteading Mundelein group.
+John and I had a blast attending a garden feast hosted by the Village Homesteading Mundelein group.
 If you are interested in organic gardening, traditional arts, food preservation, environmental programs, then heads up, local Lake County folks… this is a group you want to know about.

 Oh…if you peek at their about page, they also list: home brewing, (Hey, John Kelly, we must have missed that part!) canning, recipes, painting…(I’m on board with that!), bee keeping and a whole other big pile of stuff.
 They have chickens on their logo, but I can’t honestly say I came across any.

 Not yet anyhow.
 But if I do…Oh boy, will I be excited!

 Anyhow, back to the weekend.

 They hosted a garden party IN the garden, complete with a pig roast, and a long and delicious spread of food from their 1/10th of an acre of a garden.
 The food was fresh, mouth watering, unique and inspiring to imagine that the majority of it, (Not the pig, I don’t think) came from that garden.

 It made me want to run right home and dig up every blade of grass I own and start planting.